sequenceplanner/r2r/README.md

 How to use
 --------------------
+1. Make sure you have libclang installed. (e.g. libclang-dev on ubuntu)
-1. Depend on this package: r2r = { git = "https://github.com/sequenceplanner/r2r" }.
+2. Depend on this package: r2r = { git = "https://github.com/sequenceplanner/r2r" }.
-2. You need to source your ROS2 installation before building/running.
+3. You need to source your ROS2 installation before building/running.
-3. The bindings will rebuild automatically if/when you source your workspace(s).
+4. The bindings will rebuild automatically if/when you source your workspace(s).
-4. If you make changes to existing message types, run cargo clean -p msg_gen to force recompilation of the rust message types on the next build.
+5. If you make changes to existing message types, run cargo clean -p msg_gen to force recompilation of the rust message types on the next build.

 A couple of examples are included in examples/
 ```
-. /opt/ros/eloquent/setup.sh
+. /opt/ros/foxy/setup.sh
 cargo build
 cargo run --example subscriber_with_thread
 ```